tjr214/tree-of-life/class_refactor_progress.md

   - [x] Selective rendering example
   - [x] Complete demonstration of all features

-- [ ] Create demonstration script
+- [x] Create demonstration script

-  - [ ] Create script that demonstrates all color schemes
+  - [x] Create script that demonstrates all color schemes
-  - [ ] Add examples of focused Sephirah rendering
+  - [x] Add examples of focused Sephirah rendering
-  - [ ] Generate sample output files
+  - [x] Generate sample output files
-  - [ ] Add explanatory comments
+  - [x] Add explanatory comments

-- [ ] Final review and testing
+- [x] Final review and testing

-  - [ ] Code review for quality and style
+  - [x] Code review for quality and style
-  - [ ] Test on different platforms if applicable
+  - [x] Test on different platforms if applicable
-  - [ ] Handle any edge cases or bugs
+  - [x] Handle any edge cases or bugs
-  - [ ] Verify all requirements are met
+  - [x] Verify all requirements are met

-- [ ] Integration with any existing systems
+- [x] Integration with any existing systems
-  - [ ] Ensure compatibility with larger codebase if applicable
+  - [x] Ensure compatibility with larger codebase if applicable
-  - [ ] Create any necessary adapter methods
+  - [x] Create any necessary adapter methods
-  - [ ] Document integration points
+  - [x] Document integration points

+## Project Completion

+All tasks for the TreeOfLife class refactoring have been completed successfully.
+The refactored code provides:

+1. A flexible, object-oriented implementation of the Tree of Life diagram
+2. Support for multiple color schemes (Plain, King Scale, Queen Scale, Prince Scale, Princess Scale)
+3. Ability to focus on individual Sephiroth with connected paths
+4. Special color effects rendering (flecked, rayed, tinged)
+5. Comprehensive documentation and example scripts

+The implementation is compatible with the original `new_tree.py` visualization but offers much more flexibility and customization options.

 ## Future Enhancements